saulpierotti/markdown_notebook/DRD.md

 * The 3 most commonly used linkage methods are single linkage, complete linkage, and average linkage
 	* They give different results, so it is important to choose them carefully
 * Since clustering is method-dependent, it is better to not infer too much from observed clusters
+* Clustering is also dependent on the distance metric used
+	* Negatively correlated genes are close in Pearson and Spearman space but far in Euclidean space
+	* Profiles with the same shape but different scale have distance 0 only in Spearman space
+	* Euclidean distances tend to be larger than Pearson and Spearman distances and hence produce looser dendrograms
+* It is suggested to try all the possible distance metrics with hierarchical clustering before drawing conclusions

 ### Single linkage
 * In single linkage the distance between 2 clusters is defined as the distance between the nearest points in the respective clusters